The following articles present a detailed understanding of osteoporosis and fractures, why they occur, and how they can be prevented.

 An Overview of Osteoporosis

-Osteoporosis is often called “the silent thief.”
-This is because there are no symptoms associated with bone loss and many patients first come to know they have osteoporosis when they break a bone.
-In other words, someone can be been losing bone for many years without knowing it!
-Your bones can become so weak that a small fall or bump or strain can cause your hip or back to fracture.
-The hip, spine, and wrist are the most common fracture sites in people with osteoporosis.
+Osteoporosis is often referred to as “the silent thief.”
+This is because there are no symptoms of bone loss, and many patients discover they have osteoporosis after breaking a bone.
+In other words, someone could be losing bone for years without even realising it!
+Your bones can become so weak that a minor fall, bump, or strain can fracture your hip or back.
+The hip, spine, and wrist are the most common fracture sites in osteoporosis patients.

 How does osteoporosis develop?

-The skeleton is a dynamic organ.
-New bone is being built and old bone is being broken down and removed continuously, throughout your life.
+The skeleton is a living organ.
+Throughout your life, new bone is being formed while old bone is being broken down and removed.

-During your younger years, from childhood to adolescence, new bone is built faster than old bone is removed.
-Consequently, bones grow in size, becoming heavier and denser.
-Bone continues to be built in this manner until about age 30 when you reach peak bone mass, which is the maximum strength and density of your bones.
-Peak bone mass can differ from person to person depending on how much physical activity you have engaged in, the quality of your diet, and other genetic and environmental factors.
-After reaching peak bone mass, new bone is built at the same rate at which old bone is removed.
-But as we get older, the balance gradually shifts and old bone is removed faster than new bone can be built.
+During your childhood and adolescence, new bone is formed faster than old bone is removed.
+As a result, bones expand in size, becoming heavier and denser.
+Bone continues to be built in this manner until around the age of 30, when you reach peak bone mass, which is your bones’ maximum strength and density.
+Peak bone mass varies depending on how much physical activity you have done, the quality of your diet, and other genetic and environmental factors.
+Following peak bone mass, new bone is formed at the same rate as old bone is removed.
+However, as we age, the balance shifts and old bone is removed faster than new bone can be built.

-Osteoporosis can develop when bone removal outpaces bone formation, or when bone formation occurs slowly and inefficiently.
-The result is thinner and lighter bones.
-You are more likely to develop osteoporosis if you do not attain optimal peak bone mass, or if you start losing a greater amount of bone during your 20s and 30s.
+Osteoporosis can occur when bone removal outpaces bone formation or when bone formation is slow and inefficient.
+As a result, the bones are thinner and lighter.
+You are more likely to develop osteoporosis if you do not reach your optimal peak bone mass or if you begin losing bone mass more rapidly in your twenties and thirties.

 Why is osteoporosis more common in women?

-Many men are affected by osteoporosis as well.
-By age 65, the rate of bone loss and the number of osteoporosis-related spine fractures is similar in men and women.
+Osteoporosis affects many men as well.
+By the age of 65, men and women have the same rate of bone loss and the same number of osteoporosis-related spine fractures.

 At least 1 in 3 women and 1 in 5 men will suffer from an osteoporotic fracture during their lifetime.